-Would you like to feel more secure when you’re riding?
-To sit deeply in the saddle as if stuck there by glue?
+Would you like to stay more secure in the saddle when you’re riding?
+To sit deeply, as if stuck there by glue?

 We all would.
 Security not only helps to keep you from falling off (no matter what your horse does), it also frees you to use your seat and legs with greatest ease for best communication with your horse.